This feature availability depends on your plan.

 - There is no way to disable the disclaimer for a particular mailbox.
 It is appended to all outgoing messages of all users.

-- If Secure Mail service is enabled for any user on the account, the Failure Action if Unable to Apply setting must be set to Ignore.
+- If Encrypted Message service is enabled for any user on the account, the Failure Action if Unable to Apply setting must be set to Ignore.

 The disclaimer text is the text that is inserted into a message.
 Exchange 2010 inserts disclaimers into email messages using the same message format as the original message.
 For example, if a message is created in HTML, the disclaimer is added in HTML.
 If the message is created as plain text, HTML tags are stripped from the disclaimer text before it is added to the plain text message.